sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

     (For example, a user is deleted in User database, how does other databases reflect that change?)
   - Is it OK to have duplication among the multiple databases?
-    (In 'pal-tracker-distributed", we don't have any duplcate data.)
+    (In 'pal-tracker-distributed", we don't have any duplicate data.)

 - Application code should be insulated from data access logic?
   How do we achieve that in the "pal-tracker-distributed"?